Apulia: Economy

 In Taranto, there is the largest metallurgical work ILVA Acciaierie di Taranto (8,200 empl.) in Europe with a full iron and steel production cycle.
 It will be sold to Arcelor Mittal.

-In Brindisi, there is a chemical industrial park with an Eni power station, Eni oil refinery, Syndial chemical factory, and Versalis chemical factory (basic chemistry, intermediates, polyethene, styrenics and elastomers).
+In Brindisi, there is a chemical industrial park with an Eni power station, Eni oil refinery, Eni Rewind chemical factory, and Versalis chemical factory (basic chemistry, intermediates, polyethene, styrenics and elastomers).
 LyondellBasell polypropylene plant, Sanofi plant (antibiotics).
 Another Eni oil refinery is located in Taranto.

 Unemployment

 The unemployment rate stood at 14.1% in 2020.